uecmma/gitlabomni-manage-tools/doc/Installation.md

 See https://docs.gitlab.com/omnibus/README.html#installation

 Now, GitLab Omnibus supports only linux platform.
-So, this manage tools works only on linux platform.
+So, this manage tools also works only in one's platform.

 ## Then, deploying manage tools

 Notice:

 * Now, this manage tools support only manual deployment.
 * Creating deb or rpm is working in progress.